My, How You’ve GrownPairing:

 “I don’t think that’s true.”
 Ben started.

 Donna dismissed him with the wave of a hand.
 “Don’t listen to him, Leslie.
-He’s from Minnesota.
-The cold warps their minds.”
+He’s from Minnesota.”

-Jerry walked over to her side.
+Jerry walked over to her side and patted her shoulder.
 “If you need a date, I could always take you.”

 “God, Jerry!”
 Tom cried out.
 “That’s the opposite of a solution!”

-Donna and Tom looked at Jerry in disgust, even Ben looked slightly horrified, but Leslie smiled and placed her hand on his shoulder.
+Donna and Tom looked at Jerry in disgust, even Ben looked slightly horrified, but Leslie smiled and placed her hand over his.
 “Thanks, Jerry, but some of these people are bound to know you or your wife.”

 Donna smiled.
 “They don’t know Ben, though.”